 It is usually only for appliances that run overnight or in off-peak times.
 So controlled load rates are usually lower.

-Gas offers are only available with single rate tariffs.
+Gas plans are only available with single rate tariffs.

-Most gas offers use tariff blocks.
+Most gas plans use tariff blocks.
 A tariff block is how the retailer charges you for the amount of gas you use.